 A deep dive into Fall Out Boy’s Sugar, We’re Goin Down video

 Deer deer deer.
-Somehow it’s been nearly a decade and a half since a mumbled song and a video with a half-man, half-deer propelled Fall Out Boy to global stardom and cemented emo’s status as no longer the Next Big Thing, but an Actual Big Thing.
+Somehow it’s been over a decade and a half since a mumbled song and a video with a half-man, half-deer propelled Fall Out Boy to global stardom and cemented emo’s status as no longer the Next Big Thing, but an Actual Big Thing.
 It’s just as strange to think of a time before them, the band that sold a million pairs of skinny jeans, prompted more people to grow their fringes out than maybe should have, had a gazillion MySpace friends and popularised 14-word song titles.
 The amount of bands that wouldn’t exist if not for them (and the Decaydance/Fueled By Ramen empire surrounding them) is staggering.

 But at the time of the one-apostrophe-short Sugar, We’re Goin Down, Patrick Stump, Joe Trohman, Andy Hurley and Pete Wentz were just highly-hyped youngsters; Fall Out Boys rather than the Fall Out Men they’d become.
 Well, they were all in their 20s, so maybe not, but still, Patrick looks about 12 in this video.